opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/add-entries.md

 ### Example: Add entries using format strings

-The following example shows how you can configure the processor to add entries with values from other fields:
+The following example shows you how to configure the processor to add entries with values from other fields:

 ```yaml
 ...